blasterbug/DistNx/README.md

 Dist-Nx is a Arduino library to use [Dist-Nx sensors].

-The library is not complete, further tests are needed, currently I developed the library using a DIST-Nx V2 sensor.
+Further tests are needed, currently I developed the library using a DIST-Nx V2 sensor.

 ### Requirements